Things to Do in Benin in August

 What's happening during your visit

-Independence Day falls on August 1st, but the warm-up is the spectacle.
+Independence Day falls on August 1st.
+But the warm-up is the spectacle.
 Dance troupes block Cotonou intersections for rehearsals, tailors sew traditional gowns on foot-powered machines, and voodoo compounds invite outsiders to smaller ceremonies.
 You watch culture stitch itself together rather than parade for cameras.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid